syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/treeview/how-to/manipulating-nodes.md

  ## Dynamically update nodes

-The `updateNode` method in TreeView lets you update a node’s text by passing its target and the new text.
-Make sure to enable the [`AllowEditing`](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.navigations.treeview.html#Syncfusion_EJ2_Navigations_TreeView_AllowEditing) property.
+The TreeView control has the [`updateNode`](https://ej2.syncfusion.com/javascript/documentation/api/treeview/#updatenode) method, which allows you to change a specific node's text by providing its target (either the node ID or element) and the new text.
+To enable text editing, set the [`allowEditing`](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.navigations.treeview.html#Syncfusion_EJ2_Navigations_TreeView_AllowEditing)property to true, ensuring correct functionality of the `updateNode` method.

 {% if page.publishingplatform == "aspnet-core" %}